5 Tips for Traveling Alone With a Toddler

 By Natalia Rankine-Galloway

 It was not a pretty picture, but it turned out to be a good trial run for all the family traveling we’re doing as expats.
-I now have much better strategies for dealing with gear, lines and toddler travel boredom.
+I now have much better strategies for dealing with gear, lines and toddler travel boredom as a solo parent.

 Here are 5 things I would have done differently to travel well with a toddler:

 Be Ready To Snag an Extra Seat…Just in Case